jacob-nelson/interview-questions/angular.md

 - Standalone components are a special type of Angular component that doesn't need to be declared within an NgModule.
 - They are self-contained units with their own template, logic, and dependencies.
+- Standalone components offer a powerful and flexible way to build Angular applications.
+They simplify component creation, improve code organization, and make component sharing more efficient.

 #### Benefits: